Zaxeli/state_channel_xo/README.md

 # state_channel_xo
 Tic-Tac-Toe game over a state channel for Ethereum

 Note: Many features in the current implementation have been hardcoded in, and also, the griefing scenario has not been tackled.
-So, griefing *can* be performed in the current implementiation.
+So, griefing *can* be performed in the current implementation.
+The current version simply serves to show, in a rudimentary way, that the tic-tac-toe game can be implemented so, using an Ethereum-smart-contracts-derived state channel.

 Instructions: